A Concentration Bound for TD(0) with Function Approximation: Introduction

-Inspired by \citet{Chen}, one of us considered stochastic approximation involving contractive maps and martingale noise, and derived such concentration bounds `from some $n_0$ on' for this class of algorithms \citep{Borkar-conc}.
-This covered in particular synchronous Q-learning for discounted cost and some related schemes.
+One of us considered stochastic approximation involving contractive maps and martingale noise, and derived maximal concentration bounds for this class of algorithms \citep{Borkar-conc}.
+This covered, in particular, synchronous Q-learning for discounted cost and some related schemes.
 In \citet{chandak}, we extended this work to cover `Markov noise' \citep{Meerkov} in the stochastic approximation scheme, allowing us to give bounds for the asynchronous case.
 As mentioned before, this work assumed almost-sure boundedness of iterates, which is not satisfied by the TD(0) algorithm.
 We remove the need for this assumption in our current work.
 Other articles aiming at bounds of these forms, such as the one we provide, are found in \cite{chandak_lspe} for the LSPE algorithm, and \citet{Borkar0, Gugan, Kamal} for abstract stochastic approximation schemes.
-Another work which considers all-time bounds is \cite{Zaiwei_alltime}, but they only consider additive and multiplicative noise and not Markovian noise as considered in this paper.
+A recent work \citep{Zaiwei_alltime} considers all-time bounds for iterates without almost-sure boundedness, but they only consider additive and multiplicative noise and not Markovian noise as considered in this paper.
+Their proof technique relies on Moreau envelopes and a bootstrapping technique, which differs significantly from our work.